unlegendnl/PlantrHardwareComponent/README.md

 # PlantrHardwareComponent

+this repository is a deployment item of https://github.com/unlegendnl/plantrDeployment

 this project includes everything that is needed to extract data from a garden and send it to a rest api for data collection

 HARDWARE